UAE: WhatsApp, Facebook down? Thousands of users report outage

-Meta's Facebook was down for more than 50,000 users worldwide, while Instagram was down for more than 23,000 users, according to outage tracking website Downdetector.com
+Meta's Facebook was down for more than 50,000 users worldwide, while Instagram was down for more than 23,000 users

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.